Golpe Borghese: The alleged coup

 According to Borghese, the neo-fascists were actually gathering for a protest demonstration against the upcoming visit of President Josip Broz Tito of Yugoslavia, which was later postponed.
 This protest was supposedly called off because of heavy rain.
-Spiazzi stated that the coup was suspended because the Christian Democratic (DC) government knew of the coup plan and was ready to suppress the plotters and to declare martial law.
-This suppression was known in its preparatory stages as "Exigency Operation Triangle", which would be executed in accordance with the Piano Solo plan and comprised the deployment of thousands of government troops, as well as military and civil police to seize control of political parties and publishers, undertake mass arrests and deportations, and effectively preempt any perceived threats to the civil power.
-Thus Borghese, lacking the support of Spiazzi and his men, aborted the coup at the last minute as the plotters moved into position.
+According to the later testimony of Spiazzi, the coup was in fact fictitious: it would have been immediately suppressed by government forces through an emergency plan called Esigenza Triangolo (Triangle Exigency) similar to the 1964 Piano Solo, which would have provided the Christian Democratic (DC) government with an excuse to declare martial law and enact special laws allowing the deployment of thousands of government troops, as well as military and civil police, to seize control of political parties and publishers and undertake mass arrests and deportations, to quell the ongoing social unrest and left-wing protests.
+Ultimately, Borghese, for unknown reasons or acting on a tip-off, aborted the coup at the last minute as the plotters moved into position.

 Participants at the semi-clandestine rallies seem to have believed that they would take part in the arrest of politicians and the occupation of key installations by sympathetic army units.
 When Borghese called off the coup late that night, the presumed plotters, reportedly unarmed, improvised a late spaghetti dinner before returning home.
 Several members of the National Front were arrested and a warrant was served for Borghese.
 Borghese himself fled to Spain and died there in August 1974.

 Inquiry

 On 18 March 1971, the leftist journal Paese Sera was published with the headline: Subversive plan against the Republic: far-right plot discovered.
 The first arrests concerning the coup attempt were made on the same day.
 The first people arrested on 18 and 19 March were Mario Rose, a retired army major and National Front secretary; Remo Orlandini, also a former army major, a real-estate proprietor and close associate of Borghese; and Sandro Saccucci, a young paratrooper.
 An arrest warrant for Borghese was also served, but he could not be found.
 Later arrestees included businessman Giovanni De Rosa and a retired Air Force colonel, Giuseppe Lo Vecchio.

-The investigation into the coup attempt was resurrected after Giulio Andreotti became defense minister again.
+The investigation into the coup attempt was resurrected after Giulio Andreotti became defence minister again.
 Andreotti handed over a report by the secret service to the Rome public prosecutor in July 1974, revealing a detailed knowledge of the inner workings of the conspiracy and links to members of the secret service.
 Shortly thereafter, General Vito Miceli, a former head of SID, was brought for questioning before the investigating judge.
 Miceli's interrogation led to his arrest two days later.
 Miceli was then sacked, and the Italian intelligence agencies were reorganized by a 1977 law.